Peonies 101: How to Transplant, Grow and Divide Peonies

 Peonies bloom in spring, sometime between April through June, though the precise time varies by peony type and the region in which you live.
 You can find varieties of herbaceous peonies listed as early, mid-season and late bloomers.
 Include a mix of these types to extend peony season in your garden.

-You can expand peony season even more by planting tree peonies, which open their elegant blooms before herbaceous peonies.
+You can expand peonies season even more by planting tree peonies, which open their elegant blooms before herbaceous peonies.
 Itoh peonies' blooming season typically overlaps the flowering window of herbaceous peonies, although Itoh peonies hold their flowers open longer than herbaceous types.

 Botanical Name: Paeonia